Achomi people: Religion

-Presently they are now mostly Sunni Muslims, with a minority of Shia Muslims, and possibly a small number of Jewish (immigrant) survivors, and non-religious ones.
+They are predominately Sunni Muslims, with a minority of Shia Muslims, these exceptions being Lar which is 60% Shia Muslims and 40% Sunnis, and Gerash which is predominantely Shia as well, in addition to a small number of Jewish population, and secular and non-religious minority in some places.

-Prior to Islam, the Achum people were on the Zoroastrian Religion.
+Prior to Islam, the Achum people were of the Zoroastrian Religion.

 Later, Lar was likely a Jewish settlement, a group of people from Lar followed Judaism, they were described in 1523 as "poor people, native to the same land" by A. Tenreiro, they got wealthier and larger in number in the first half of the 16th century due to the arrival of Sephardic Jews, attracted via Hormuz.
 With these groups came commercial contacts and this had brought Lar the reputation of a "seat of wealthy merchants."
 In the course of the 17th century, however, important sections of this community moved to the new Safavid capital, Isfahan.

 Lar hosted a prosperous Jewish community as early as the 16th century.
 The French traveler Jean-Baptiste Thévenot reported that when he visited Larestan in 1687, most of Lar's inhabitants were Jewish silk farmers.
 Additionally, a Spaniard who visited the town in 1607 met a "messenger from Zion" named Judah.
 However, like other Jewish communities in Persia (except the Georgian Jewish deportees employed as silk worm farmers in Māzanderān), the Jews of Lar suffered under the Safavid rulers during the 17th and early 18th centuries.
 According to the Judeo-Persian chronicler Bābāi ibn Luṭf, persecutions began before 1613 during the reign of Shāh Abbās I and originated in Lar, where a local rabbi converted to Islam and took the name Abul-Hasan Lāri.
 This converted rabbi secured a royal edict (farmān) requiring every Jew in Persia to wear discriminatory badges and headgear, which led to the mass expulsion of hundreds of Jews from Isfahan due to their perceived "impurity."

 The Jews of Lar resided in cities such as Lar, Juyom, Banaruiyeh, and Galehdar but later migrated to Shiraz, Tehran, and Isfahan.
 Many of them also emigrated—primarily to Israel, and a smaller number to the United States and other Western countries.
 The Jewish population of Galehdar entirely relocated to Israel at the time of its establishment, while Jews from Juyom, Banaruiyeh, and Lar settled in various locations as mentioned.
 Some Jewish families in Lar did not emigrate and remain there today.
 The estimated population of Khodmooni Jews is around 100 families.